 ‘Les Chiens’ Group Show and Dog Photog Pop Up

-A group exhibition celebrating everything joyous about dogs is opening at Lamington Drive in Collingwood on November 22nd, 6-9pm.
-It’ll run til December 2nd and the gallery is also hosting a pop-up dog photo studio to truly spread the canine artistic feels.
+A group exhibition celebrating everything joyous about dogs is opening at Lamington Drive in Collingwood on 22 November, 6 – 9pm.
+It’ll run till 2 December and the gallery is also hosting a pop-up dog photo studio to truly spread the canine artistic feels.
 Participating dogs will be dressed in Breton stripes, red neckerchiefs and felt berets in homage to Picasso and his sausage dog, Lump.
 Check out shoot dates and book here.

 Melbourne Moonlight Cinema